odoo/odoo/addons/payment_razorpay/README.md

 - `17.0`
   - The previous Hosted Checkout API that allowed for redirect payments is replaced by the Recurring Payments API that supports direct payments and tokenization. odoo/odoo#143525
+  - OAuth support is added in addition to the credentials-based authentication. odoo/odoo#158578
 - `16.0`
   - The first version of the module is merged. odoo/odoo#92848